TheWheelz/alx-system_engineering-devops/0x00-shell_basics/README.md

-14-copyhtml - This copy all the html files from current directory to parent 100-letsmove - This moves all the files (upper case) to a directory i temp 101-cleanemacs -This deletes all the files that ends with the symbol~ 102-tree - This creates a directory with two spaces
+14-copyhtml - This copy all the html files from current directory to parent 100-letsmove - This moves all the files (upper case) to a directory i temp 101-cleanemacs -This deletes all the files that ends with the symbol~ 102-tree - This creates a directory with two spaces 103-commas - This prints the content of the working directory with a comma